michael-mihai/PayslipCalculator/README.md

-# PayslipCalculator
+# Payslip Calculator
-Just a test Web Api project
+A sample Web Api exercise project using .Net Core

 ## Assumptions and implementation details: